-And so, as we enter into the presence of the Lord today, let us confess both our sinful nature and our sinful actions – for He is the only one who can forgive us for both and who can renew us in His own image.
-And as you are able, let us kneel together before the Lord as we confess our sins.
+So today as we have entered into God’s presence He has thundered at our sin – let us confess that we have often just gone through the motions of worship; and, as you are able, let us kneel as we confess together.
 We will have a time of silent confession followed by the corporate confession found in your bulletin.